 Union representatives

-According to collective agreements, there should be a union representative at all workplaces with five or more Efling members.
-Union representatives play a key role in the work of Efling, and the union places strong emphasis on increasing their number, as well as providing them with effective education, training and support.
+Under collective agreements, workplaces with five or more Efling members are entitled to elect a union representative.
+Union representatives play a key role in Efling’s work, and the union places strong emphasis on increasing their number and providing them with effective training and support.

 Role

-The union representative is the point of contact between Efling members at the workplace and their union.
-Their role is to ensure that collective agreements are followed, that laws and rights are respected, and to support members at their workplace in resolving workplace-related issues when needed.
-The union representative shares information from the union with members and keeps the union informed about the situation at the workplace as necessary.
+The union representative acts as the main point of contact between Efling members at the workplace and the union.
+Their role is to help ensure that collective agreements and applicable laws are followed, that members’ rights are respected, and that members receive support with workplace-related issues when needed.
+The union representative also shares information from the union with members and keeps the union informed about relevant developments at the workplace.

 Union representatives are elected representatives

-Employees at each workplace elect a union representative for a two-year term.
-If only one candidate stands, they are elected unopposed.
-Following the election, both the union representative and their employer receive confirmation of the appointment, and the union representative begins attending training provided by the union.
+Efling members at each workplace elect a union representative for a two-year term.
+If only one candidate stands for election, they are elected unopposed.
+Once the election has been confirmed, both the union representative and the employer are formally notified.
+The union representative then begins attending training provided by Efling.

-If there is no union representative at your workplace and you want to volunteer for that role or organize an election, we would like to ask you to contact the education and social affairs department by phone 510 7500 or send send an email to felagsmal@efling.is.
+If there is no union representative at your workplace and you are interested in taking on the role or helping to organise an election, please contact the Education and Social Affairs Department by phone at 510 7500 or by email at felagsmal@efling.is.

-Efling will assist with organising and conducting the election of a union representative.
+Efling will provide support with organising and conducting the election.

 Number of Efling members at the workplace:

-Here you can nominate yourself or your co‑worker as a candidate for a union representative.
+Here you can nominate yourself or a co-worker as a candidate for the role of union representative.

 Protection of union representatives

-A union representative may not be dismissed because of their role as union representatives.
-In the event of redundancies, the union representative has priority for continued employment.
+A union representative may not be dismissed because of their role as a union representative.
+In the event of redundancies, union representatives have priority for continued employment.

 Training

-Union representatives are required to attend training during their term of office, and employers must ensure that this is possible without loss of pay.
+Union representatives are required to attend training during their term of office, and employers must allow them to do so without loss of pay.

-The training aims to strengthen union representatives’ skills and knowledge in areas such as:
+The training is designed to strengthen union representatives’ knowledge and skills in areas such as:

-The training also covers additional topics to better equip union representatives for their role.
+The training also covers other topics that help prepare union representatives for their role.

 Regulations on the appointment and role of union representatives

-The union has issued a specific regulation outlining the rules governing the appointment and role of union representatives.
-It is based on national legislation, collective agreements and Efling’s statutes.
-Read the regulation here.
+Efling has adopted regulations governing the appointment and role of union representatives.
+The regulations are based on national legislation, collective agreements and Efling’s statutes.

 Rights of union representatives under collective agreements